VoltDB/voltdb-kafka-connector/README.md

 ```bash
 gradle cleanEclipse eclipse
 ```
-then import it into your eclipse workspace by using File->Import projects menu option
+then import it into your eclipse workspace by using File->Import projects menu option. then add connect-api-0.10.0.0.jar and kafka-clients-1.10.0.0.jar to classpath.

 ## Installing Connector

 * All the scripts for running Kafka Connect will use the CLASSPATH environment variable if it is set when they are invoked.
-* Copy the built jar from `build/libs` to a directory  where Kafka server is installed or accessible. example: <<kafka install>>/voltdb/
+* Copy the built jar from `build/libs` to a directory  where Kafka server is installed or accessible. example: path-to-kafka-root/voltdb/
 * copy /config/voltdb-sink-connector.properties to a folder and configure connector properties
-* configure connect-standalone.properties or connect-distributed.properties under <<kafka install directory>>/config/
+* configure connect-standalone.properties or connect-distributed.properties under path-to-kafka-root/config/

 ## Distributed Connect Properties
 - `bootstrap.servers` (mandatory) Kafka servers the connector will connect to